 In 2019, the Company set up the "Corporate Auditor Hotline," which facilitates reports on possible compliance violations related to Company directors.
 In addition, we established the "Business Partner Hotline," which accepts reports from our business partners.
 The status of the use of the helplines is reported monthly to the corporate auditors and regularly to the Board of Directors.
 There were 17 reports to the helplines in 2021.
 Investigation of these reports found that the handling of all the issues that needed to be addressed has been completed.

 Structure of internal reporting system (helpline)

-If a director or a CSR office has possibly violated con point of contact will notify the corporate auditors at POLA ORBIS HOLDINGS.
+\ If a director or a CSR office has possibly violated compliance rules, the office of the external point of contact will notify the corporate auditors at POLA ORBIS HOLDINGS.